delinak/retro-calc/README.md

 Simple Calculator.

-to run: npm run devStart
+To Run Locally:
+1. Clone the repo or download the ZIP:
+2. Open the project folder.
+3. Double-click index.html to open it in your default browser.